pubkey/rxdb/docs-src/replication-graphql.md

 }
 ```

 Then your data is always sortable by `updatedAt`.
-This ensures that when RxDB fetches 'new' changes, it can send the latest `updatedAt` to the GraphQL-endpoint and then recieve all newer documents.
+This ensures that when RxDB fetches 'new' changes, it can send the latest `updatedAt` to the GraphQL-endpoint and then receive all newer documents.

 Deleted documents still exist but have `deleted: true` set.
 This ensures that when RxDB fetches new documents, even the deleted documents are send back and can be known at the client-side.